DongZhizhen/NX-Quick-signature/README.md

 I have created this NX10_QuickSignature project, in order to improve the efficiency of engineering drawings.

+This codes had been written by Zhizhen Dong in 2020-2021

 # User's Guidance

 1. Save the signature picture as "*.png" format, and named "1-7" in order from top to bottom and left to right